YuraLitvinov/patchdog/README.md

 - processing the responses with match_request_response

-- fallback_repair to autocorrect the broken JSON,

-that the LLM could've returned after serde failed
+- fallback_repair to autocorrect the broken JSON - attempts to strip the JSON, that the LLM could've returned after serde failed until it returns any viable result, elsewise we parse it with REGEX,

 - in `binding.rs`: grouping methods, all public methods are moved to the top of the file